mod-cpp/pacman/exercises/13/create_function/exercise.md

-# 131. Functions and Parameter Passing
+# Exercise: Create an isWall function

 In this exercise we will write some helper functions for the game board.